 Ship arrests can be ordered by one-member district court judgments that are issued after summary proceedings, which are initiated by the filling of the claimant’s petition.
 However if a substantive right needs to be secured, and the indebtedness of the debtor is apparent, ex-parte proceedings may be conducted…

-If you are registered and logged in to the site, click on the link below to read the rest of the Stephenson Harwood briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Stephenson Harwood briefing.

 News from Stephenson Harwood